Dog-friendly beach at sunset in Victoria, BC

 Year-round

-Located near Metchosin on the west side, Sandcut Beach allows year-round off-leash access.
-The wild, rugged coastline offers a different experience from the Inner Harbour beaches.
+Located near Metchosin on the west side, Sandcut Beach allows year-round off-leash access along approximately 1.5 km of wild, rugged coastline.
+The beach features dramatic sandstone cliffs and natural waterfalls — a strikingly different experience from the Inner Harbour beaches.
 Dogs can explore tide pools and driftwood while enjoying the ocean breeze.

 Good to know: Off-leash year-round.
-Rocky terrain — not ideal for senior dogs or those with paw sensitivity.
+Rocky terrain with sandstone cliffs, best suited for active dogs with sturdy paws.

 Dallas Road Off-Leash Area